Danni Boatwright: Winners at War

 After a 15-year and 29-season hiatus from the series, Boatwright returned to compete on Survivor: Winners at War.
 She quickly aligned with Rob Mariano, Parvati Shallow and Ethan Zohn as a member of an "Old-School" alliance on the Sele tribe.
 However, after accidentally revealing the existence of the alliance in a conversation with Zohn and Ben Driebergen, Mariano felt she couldn't be trusted, and she became the third person voted out of the game.
 On day 35, Boatwright became a permanent member of the jury after failing to return to the game from the Edge of Extinction.
 She voted for Tony Vlachos to win the title of Sole Survivor, which he accomplished in a 12-4-0 vote.

 Professional and personal life

 Boatwright lives in Tonganoxie, Kansas and is an on-air personality for KCSP, also known as 610 Sports, in Kansas City.
 She is the co-host of "Sports Rap" every Sunday from 10:00 to noon.
 She also appeared on The Fantasy Show on ESPN2.
 Boatwright was the first host of CelebTV.com, an entertainment news website.
 In 2006, she became a spokeswoman for Coleman products.
 She can also be seen in online promotional videos for the Trackstick GPS tracking device.
 She also started a sports clothing label called Sideline Chic.
+Most recently, her name appeared on a trademark application for BEYOND THE EDIT WITH DANNI & AGGIE entertainment services, podcasts, etc.

 Boatwright was once married to country music singer Wade Hayes, and appeared in the music video for his 1998 single "Tore Up from the Floor Up."
 She is now married to Casey Wiegmann, a former NFL center.
 They have two sons, Bo, born on October 8, 2007, and Stone, born on November 1, 2010.